-The Declaration of Trust provides that within such time period as is acceptable under National Instrument 51-102 - Continuous Disclosure Obligations, as amended from time to time (or other equivalent applicable regulations or successors thereto), upon a REIT Unitholder's request or otherwise as required by applicable law, the Trustees will send or make available to REIT Unitholders the audited comparative financial statements for each fiscal year required to be sent or made available to REIT Unitholders under applicable securities laws (including any exemption therefrom, and including combined financial statements of Granite REIT and Granite GP, if and as applicable).
-Within such time period as is acceptable under National Instrument 51-102 - Continuous Disclosure Obligations, as amended from time to time (or other equivalent applicable regulations or successors thereto), after the end of each of the first three fiscal quarters of each year, upon a REIT Unitholder's request or otherwise as required by applicable law, the Trustees will also send or make available the unaudited comparative financial statements for the period then ended required to be sent or made available to REIT Unitholders under applicable securities laws (including any exemption therefrom, and including combined financial statements of Granite REIT and Granite GP, if and as applicable).
+The Declaration of Trust provides that within such time period as is acceptable under National Instrument 51-102 - Continuous Disclosure Obligations, as amended from time to time (or other equivalent applicable regulations or successors thereto), upon a REIT Unitholder's request or otherwise as required by applicable law, the Trustees will send or make available to REIT Unitholders under applicable securities laws (including any exemption therefrom, and including combined financial statements of Granite REIT and Granite GP, if and as applicable).
+Within such time period as is acceptable under National Instrument 51-102 - Continuous Disclosure Obligations, as amended from time to time (or other equivalent applicable regulations or successors thereto), after the end of each of the first three fiscal quarters of each year, upon a REIT Unitholder's request or otherwise as required by applicable law, the Trustees will also send or make available to regulations or successors thereto), after the ended required to be sent or made available to REIT Unitholders for the period then ended required to be sent or make available to REIT Unitholders under securities law, the Trustees will also send or make available the unaudited comparative financial statements for the period then ended required to be sent or made available to REIT Unitholders under applicable law, the Trustees will also send or make available the unaudited comparative financial statements for the period then ended required to be sent or made available to REIT Unitholders under applicable securities laws (including any exemption therefrom, and including combined financial statements of Granite REIT and Granite REIT and Granite GP, if and as applicable).